Taking a Gap Year

-- Where mathematics is important for your course at King's, it would be wise to take steps to ensure that your maths does not get rusty during your year out.
-Many students take a further qualification in maths (A level Further Mathematics, STEP etc) or make good use of resources such as NRICH or http://i-want-to-study-engineering.org.
+Where mathematics is important for your course at King's, it would be wise to take steps to ensure that your maths does not get rusty during your year out.
+Many students take a further qualification in maths (A-level Further Mathematics, STEP etc.).

-- Keeping languages going is also important for some subjects.
+Keeping language competencies going is also important for some subjects.

 If you are planning to take a gap year for financial reasons to earn money before your degree, do ensure that you have read our finance section carefully first and looked at the financial support available.

 In all cases (whether you are studying, working or volunteering) we hope that you will continue to develop your academic interests during your gap year.

 We might ask you about your gap year in interviews so do be ready to discuss you plans / experiences